Sensurround: Original design

-Sensurround involved the installation of large, low frequency, horn-loaded speakers which contained specially designed 18-inch Cerwin-Vega Model 189 ES drivers in custom black wood cabinets.
-Three horn configurations were available, Model-C (Corner), Model-W (Folded Bass Bin) and Model-M (Modular).
-The Model-C and -M horns required stacking in groups of four, increasing effective horn mouth size to achieve the low frequency target.
-They came with special extenders used to widen the mouths of the horns and take advantage of the theater walls to further increase low frequency extension.
-The Model-M horn had a dedicated "Mouth-Extender" available when it was used in the front of the theater.
-While installation was customized and varied in each theater, the Sensurround horns were typically placed beneath the screen in front and in the back corners of the theater.
-Often, rows or sections of seats would have to be removed to make room for the large Sensurround horns.
-In large theaters, up to 20 individual horns might be used along with custom-built bat wings and mouth extenders.

 The original Sensurround design used for Earthquake employed a pseudorandom noise generator, designed by D. Broadus "Don" Keele, Jr., to create the low-frequency rumble, using recordings of the 1971 Sylmar earthquake as a reference.
 Two low frequency control tones were printed on the film's mono optical or magnetic track; from the projector, the tones entered a control box in the projection booth, which fed low frequency pseudorandom noise to 1,600 watt BGW 750 audio amplifiers driving the speakers.
 The control box generated a pseudorandom noise signal with energy between 17 and 120 Hz.
 The control track method was employed because there was no way to accurately record bass lower than 40 Hz on an optical or magnetic film soundtrack at the time.
 When receiving the noise signal, the amplifier and subwoofers responded with sound pressures ranging from 100 dB to 120 dB.
 The resulting rumble could be felt by audience members as well as heard.